-Hundreds of breast cancer clinical trials are underway internationally, and some of these are open to patients in NZ or Australian hospitals.
-There are also several locally-developed clinical trials available.
+Hundreds of breast cancer clinical trials are underway internationally, and some of these are open to patients in New Zealand or Australian hospitals.
+There are also several locally developed clinical trials available.

 Explore the clinical trials database to find a trial that suits you.

 What kinds of treatments are tested in clinical trials?

 Many trials test new treatments, but some also test new combinations of existing treatments, or new ways of administering existing treatments.